 Mobile Should be Considered at the Very Beginning

 Everybody knows that mobile is important.
 According to KPCB’s 2015 Internet Trends, in 2015, the time each adult users spends per day on digital media is 8 hours and 5 min.
 3 hours and 15 min of that time on their phones according to Exploding Topics.
 Google has also stated that in 2015, “more Google searches take place on mobile devices than on computers in 10 countries including the US and Japan.”

-Those statistics show the importance of our attention to mobile, and has a huge impact on web design and development.
+Those statistics show the importance of our attention to mobile and has a huge impact on web design and development.
 One main takeaway from this trend is the mobile first design approach.
-It can be simply explained as, design the mobile version first, then when it comes to desktop, add more components that makes it work better with desktop.
-This approach encourages people to think about the core elements of a website, and keep the unnecessary parts away from mobile in order to build a better experience.
-This approach is opposed to the general desktop first approach which design everything for desktop first, and then reduce features for mobile.
+It can be simply explained as, design the mobile version first, then when it comes to desktop, add more components that make it work better with desktop.
+This approach encourages people to think about the core elements of a website and keeps the unnecessary parts away from mobile in order to build a better experience.
+This approach is opposed to the general desktop first approach, which is to design everything for desktop first and then reduce features for mobile.

 The mobile first approach is widely accepted, however, my opinion is: don’t always take the mobile first approach.